rodrigo-tavares/dataminr-challenge/README.md

 3- start dev server using `npm start`, then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-3- build and bundling your resources for production `build`.
+3- build and bundling your resources for production `npm build`.

 4- Launches the test runner in the interactive watch mode.
-`yarn test`
+`npm test`

 #### Technologies used